Avik9/Problem_Solver/README.md

 invoked "in the middle" of such an operation, which could lead to "flaky" behavior if it were to occur.

-  > :nerd: Note that you will need to use `sigprocmask()` to block signals at
-  > appropriate times, to avoid races between the handler and the main program,
-  > the occurrence of which can also result in indeterminate behavior.
-  > In general, signals must be blocked any time the main program is actively
-  > involved in manipulating variables that are shared with a signal handler.

 Note that standard I/O functions such as `fprintf()` are not async-signal-safe, and thus cannnot reliably be used in signal handlers.
 For example, suppose the main program is in the middle of doing an `fprintf()` when a signal handler is invoked